-Intel Elkhart Lake has introduced 10nm Atom embedded CPU, surfaced on the Futuremark database, courtesy of TUM_APISAK where the chip will be scoring 590 Graphic Score and 3801 physics score respectively.
+Intel Elkhart Lake has introduced 10nm Atom embedded CPU, which surfaced on the Futuremark database, courtesy of TUM_APISAK where the chip will be scoring 590 Graphic Score and 3801 physics score respectively.
 This CPU comes in three series of processors, namely-Pentium, Celeron, Atom x6000E.

 The chip specifies the following: